thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 recommendations what identifiers to use and the deployment situation is fragmented.

-The subjectName field MAY include a unique device serial number.
+The subject field MAY include a unique device serial number.
 If the serial number is included, it MUST be encoded in the X520SerialNumber attribute.

 {{!RFC5280}} defines: "The subject alternative name extension allows identities